 F --> G[Source, link, and media check]

 That is especially important for SEO.
-If you plan to scale content, read Junia's guides on adding a human touch to AI-generated content, whether AI content can rank in Google, and AI vs human writers before turning generation into a volume game.
+If you plan to scale content, start with Junia's guide on adding a human touch to AI-generated content before turning generation into a volume game.
+Its guide on whether AI content can rank in Google is also worth reading when SEO risk is part of the decision.

 Common mistakes to avoid